AgentMC/Sao20/Translate/Ru/Part9.md

 A stone stairway extended up in the front wall.
 Grasping the naked Меч, they rushed up skipping five steps at a time.

 The door at the end of the stairs was kicked open, revealing a storage room, bigger than the previous one.
-A large window, despite facing north, let in plenty of sunset-colored outside light, и it was much brighter than in a small basement room.
+A large window, despite facing Северной, let in plenty of sunset-colored outside light, и it was much brighter than in a small basement room.
 The myriad of display shelves и armor stands around the floor и walls were all empty.
 When this villa was sealed off, the treasures must have been removed.
 The door that Ронье kicked off was disguised as a large shelf, и it would be difficult to find if one doesn’t know what to look for.

 Seven seconds passed.

-There were real doors: one on the western и one on the southern walls.
-Since the structure of the mansion was roughly sensed with incarnational sensing, they rushed over to the western door without hesitation и kicked it open again.
+There were real doors: one on the Западной и one on the Южной walls.
+Since the structure of the mansion was roughly sensed with incarnational sensing, they rushed over to the Западной door without hesitation и kicked it open again.

 The door was blown away from the destroyed hinges и crashed against the opposite wall, but they ran ahead without worrying about it.
 Behind it there was a gorgeous hallway lasting long in both directions.
 The red wallpaper depicted a lily и a hawk.